• Art Magazine

 • Wasserget as an architectural element to derive the rainwater

-Over time, these techniques have been further refined and perfected, which led to ever larger and more impressive buildings.
-Today, these masterpieces of Gothic architecture are not only religious sites, but also significant cultural and historical monuments.
+Over time, these techniques were increasingly refined and perfected, leading to ever larger and more impressive structures.
+Today, these masterpieces of Gothic architecture are not only religious sites but also significant cultural and historical monuments.

 This video is integrated in the extended Privacy mode of YouTube, which blocks the setting of YouTube cookies until a active click on playback is made.
 By clicking on the reproduction button, you grant your consent in the fact that YouTube sets cookies on the end device you use, which can also serve an analysis of usage behavior for market research and marketing purposes.
 You can find more information about the cookie use by YouTube in the Google cookie policy at https://policies.google.com/technologies/types?hl=de.